IUDataStructuresCourse/course-web-page-spring-2025/lectures/RevRev.md

 end
 ```

-With the `reverse_append` lemma is hand, it is now straightforward to
+With the `reverse_append` lemma in hand, we can complete the
-prove the `reverse_reverse` theorem.
+proof of the `reverse_reverse` theorem.

 ```{.deduce^#reverse_reverse}
 theorem reverse_reverse: all U :type. all ls :List<U>.